Back to all guides

 Today's Evidence

 Pick one clean thing from your desk: receipt strip, wrapper corner, memo scrap, fruit sticker, tea tag, label, or paper edge.
-Paste it down.
+Use a ready adhesive tab to place it.

 Prompt